This information was current in 2006 and may now be out of date. Please refer to the latest handbook.

 Candidates who have fulfilled the conditions of the Requirements for the Award in which they are enrolled and have complied with all Statutes and other Requirements applicable to them may be granted the Award.

-A candidate shall not enrol concurrently for any other degree or diploma of this or any other institution of higher education without the written permission of the Executive Dean of the appropriate faculty or in the case of joint or interfaculty degrees, the Executive Deans of the appropriate Faculties.
+A candidate shall not enrol concurrently for any other degree or diploma of this or any other institution of higher education without the written permission of the Pro-Vice-Chancellor of the appropriate faculty or in the case of joint or interfaculty degrees, the Pro-Vice-Chancellors of the appropriate Faculties.

-The maximum enrolment for any candidate will normally be restricted to 15 units per semester without the special approval of the Executive Dean of the appropriate faculty.
+The maximum enrolment for any candidate will normally be restricted to 15 units per teaching period without the special approval of the Pro-Vice-Chancellor of the appropriate faculty.
 The normal enrolment for a full-time candidate is 24 units in an academic year.

 A three year degree requires 72 units and is normally completed in three years of full-time study or the part-time equivalent; a four year degree requires 96 units and is normally completed in four years of full-time study or the part-time equivalent.

 Candidates' attention is drawn to the Re-enrolment Requirements which require that candidates progress with their studies in accordance with the conditions set down by those Requirements.

 Candidates are not permitted to undertake more than the minimum number of units required to complete their degree without the approval of the Pro-Vice-Chancellor.

 A full-time candidate for any particular year is one who in that year enrols for subjects to the value of at least 18 units.

 A part-time candidate for any particular year is one who in that year enrols for subjects to the value of less than 18 units.